Home Info and articles Common bulb types

 GU10 bulbs are often spot lights, used in recessed downlighters.
 They are mains voltage bulbs running at 230v.
 GU10 is one of the safest types of mains voltage lamp holder as all the electrical live parts are concealed even when the bulb is removed.

-Although the GU10 cap is similar to the L1 low energy cap, GU10 bulbs can not be used in L1 light fittings.
+Although the GU10 cap is similar to the L1 lamp cap, GU10 bulbs can't be used in L1 light fittings.

 Also known as MR16